ScottGarryFoster/HOBBY-ArcadeClassics/README.md

 # Snake Prototype

 This project is an attempt to prototype programming in Unity by creating simple arcade games.
-This project is playground to test out methods and disciplines such as Test Driven Development, Clean Code and Architecture in preparation for larger projects.
+This project is a playground to test out methods and disciplines such as Test Driven Development, Clean Code and Architecture in preparation for larger projects.

 For this project it is a prototype of the classic game Snake popularised by Nokia.